choimake/choimake.github.io/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Submit the feature request for the project.
+about: Submit a feature request for the project.
 title: "[Feature] Please input title"
 labels: enhancement
 assignees: ''